TelloViz/Kingdom-Coinquest/README.md

 ---

 <h2 id="SalvageYardSlotHeader"><u>Salvage Yard</u> : </h2>
 <p> <li align='left'>There are 3 spots in your area of the play field labeled "Salvage".
 These are <br /> aditional discard slots which can hold 1 card each.
-These cards can be retrieved <br /> just like drawing from the Forge or the Graveyard.
+These cards can be retrieved <br /> just like drawing from the <a href="#ForgeSlotHeader">Forge</a> or the Graveyard.
 However, your Salvage Cards <br /> are only accessible to you.

 ---